These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting assistive device use or not bringing devices to the exam

-Why: The DBQ has specific fields for wheelchair, cane, crutches, walker, and brace use and frequency.
+The DBQ has specific fields for wheelchair, cane, crutches, walker, and brace use and frequency.
 If you use these devices but do not bring them or mention them, the examiner cannot document them, which can lower your functional impairment rating.

-Do this instead: Bring all assistive devices you use - wheelchair, walker, cane, ankle-foot orthotics - to the exam and use them as you normally would.
+Instead: Bring all assistive devices you use - wheelchair, walker, cane, ankle-foot orthotics - to the exam and use them as you normally would.
 Tell the examiner exactly when you need them and how often.

 Impact: Motor/ambulation residual ratings; potential SMC eligibility for loss of use